 } else {

-// Discard a/b as the mediant is closer to the target.
+// Discard a/b since the mediant is closer to the target.

 // How many times in a row should we do that?